rowcased/rowcased.github.io/no_print.md

 def no_print():

-    ''' this function disables the Python built-in print function, print_on is a counterprogram '''
+    ''' this function disables the Python built-in print function, counterprogram of print_on '''

     global temp_print
     temp_print = sys.stdout